Working at Heights · 2–5 min toolbox talk

 Safety Reminders

-- Check overhead clearance before moving ladders.
+- Check the travel path before moving a ladder.

 Ask the Crew

-- Are there overhead hazards today?
+- Are there overhead power lines or energized hazards nearby?